Kuuuube/kanjigrid/README.md

 - Added kanji totals to the top of the grid when a grouping is selected.

+- Added option to selectively save deck and fields.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.